-In order to underpin its excellent position among the world’s leading research institutions, the University of Zurich has established its University Research Priority Programs (URPP).
-Rooted in the University’s official policy to strengthen scholarship, the URPP create and promote academic networks in selected areas of research.
-The interdisciplinary programs build on research expertise already present at the University and are instrumental in promoting the academic career of junior scholars.
-By establishing the URPP, the University of Zurich actively contributes to the advancement of knowledge in areas of research that benefit society.
+In order to underpin its position among the world’s leading research institutions, the University of Zurich has established its University Research Priority Programs (URPP).
+The URPP create and promote academic networks in selected areas of research and contribute to the advancement of knowledge in areas of research that benefit society.

 Table of contents